Book Review: The Blind

 Book Summary:

 The more she manages to dig up about Richard, the faster she seems to decline into her own abyss.
+She decides that if she can’t save herself, perhaps she can save someone else.
+So who is treating whom in this lopsided scenario?

 My Review:

-At night she goes to bars, gets drunk, and her boyfriend often abuses her.
+At night, she goes to bars, gets drunk, and her boyfriend often abuses her.
 Something in her seems to believe she deserves it.

 What Sam doesn’t yet know is that she has a personality disorder that she is not receiving treatment for.
-And she is on a downward spiral.
+And suddenly she is on a downward spiral.

 Richard is a mysterious person.
-I couldn’t figure out why he was there, how he knew what he knew, or what drove him.
-But if you read this book, at the very end you will find out and the loose ends will all be gathered together into an explosive explanation.
+For a while there, I couldn’t figure out why he was there, how he knew what he knew, and what drove him.

-About The Author:
+About the Author:

 A.F.
 Brady was born and raised in New York.
-She is a psychotherapist and a NYS licensed mental health counselor.
+She is a psychotherapist and a NYS-licensed mental health counselor.

 She has a B.A. in Psychology from Brown University and an M.A. and Ed.M in Counseling Psychology from Teachers College, Columbia University.